Cloudify-PS/cloudify-training-labs/running-basic-blueprint/README.md

-# Lab: Running a Basic Blueprint Locally
+# Lab: Running a Basic Blueprint

 In this lab, we will run a very basic blueprint using Cloudify.